Gay Provincetown: Best Gay Hotels, Bars & Nightlife (2026)

 The Crown & Anchor – Best All-In-One Entertainment Complex

-⭐ Best for: Drag shows, cabaret, piano bar & dancing
+⭐ Best for: Drag shows, cabaret, video bar & more

 📍 Location: Commercial Street

 The Crown & Anchor is the beating heart of Provincetown entertainment.
-This massive complex includes multiple venues under one roof — from big-name drag shows and live performances to sing-along piano bars and the Wave video bar for late-night dancing.
+This massive complex includes multiple venues under one roof — from nationally recognized drag queens, singers, comedians, and theatrical performers to the Wave video bar for late-night dancing.

 Check the nightly schedule in advance — there’s almost always something worth planning your evening around.